 French

-Student nutrition programs must prepare, store and serve food in a manner that follows the Ontario Food Premises Regulation (493/17) including the amendments that came into effect January, 2020.
+As student nutrition programs are considered food premises, they are governed by the Ontario Food Premises Regulation (493/17).
+Student nutrition programs must prepare, store and serve food in a manner that follows the Regulation.
 Toronto Public Health’s goal is to prevent foodborne illness by educating food handlers and enforcing regulations during inspections.
-This is especially important for student nutrition programs because children are at greater risk of foodborne illness
+This is especially important for student nutrition programs because children are at greater risk of foodborne illness.
+An amendment to the Ontario Food Premises Regulation, issued December 2019, impacts the equipment needs for student nutrition programs.

 The equipment required to safely prepare and serve food at student nutrition programs is determined by: